syntasso/kratix-marketplace/pipeline-marketplace-images/slack/README.md

 ## Usage in the Pipeline

-Add the image to the `xaasRequestPipeline` definition in your Promise.
+Add the image to the workflow definition in your Promise.

 This image is intented to be used alongide with other container images in a Promise Pipeline.
 It relies on the existence of one or more YAML files in a